My daughter is going to art school and so today I dedicate this post to her and her future classmates celebrating strong, independent female artists!

 Yayoi Kusama: From Here to Infinity by Sarah Suzuki

-Yayoi Kasama didn’t want to be proper Japanese lady like her mother wanted her to.
+Yayoi Kasama didn’t want to be a proper Japanese lady like her mother wanted her to.
 She wanted to be an artist and live without rules so she moved to New York City.
 Her inspiration was dots, in many different forms.
 They inspired her with their resemblance to stars to represent infinity.
 Her work was met with great enthusiasm and soon it appeared all over the world.
 Finally, Japan was ready for a new way of thinking and Yayoi felt comfortable returning.
 She lives there today, still inspired and painting her dots. [picture book biography, ages 4 and up]

 Yayoi Kusama, Yayoi Kusama’s Ascension of Polka Dots on the Trees at the Singapore Biennale 2006 on Orchard Road, Singapore